Public Interest Bonding Strategy for environmental accountability

 • Reduce and mitigate environmental risk

 The regulatory framework will rely on laws and regulations to govern decommissioning and closure of industrial projects in British Columbia.
-In November 2023, Bill 29 – Environmental Management Amendment Act, was passed to provide the authority to require industry owners to prepare decommissioning and closure plans and provide financial security for high-risk industrial projects.
+In November 2023, Bill 29, the Environmental Management Amendment Act, was passed, providing authority to require owners of high-risk industrial projects to prepare decommissioning and closure plans and provide financial security.
 These powers will come into force once the regulatory framework is implemented.

 Decommissioning and closure plans ensure that responsible parties have plans for closure and cleanup of high-risk sites while financial security, such as a bond, may be required to ensure plan obligations are fulfilled.